HDRUK/CaRROT-CDM/README.md

 ```
 Which by default will create files in a folder called `data/`

-## Running with Docker
+### Running with Docker

-First you need to build the docker image
+First you need to build the docker image from this source

 ```bash
 docker build . -t etltool:latest
 ```